eth-cscs/container-recipes/README.md

   - test
   - deploy
 ```
 and each stage can define multiple jobs that GitLab runner will execute.
 The pipeline is triggered by the pull-request to the `main` branch of repository (1).
 Then CI/CD middleware triggers the rebuild of all changed Dockerfiles on the build farm (2).
-In case of success build farm stores the resulting container in the temporaty location inside CSCS container registry (3).
-After that the optinal `test` stage is executed on the HPC platform to test the container (4) and finally the container is pushed to a persistent location in the container registry.
+In case of success build farm stores the resulting container in the temporary location inside CSCS container registry (3).
+After that the optional `test` stage is executed on the HPC platform to test the container (4) and finally the container is pushed to a persistent location in the container registry.
 Please have a look at [CI/CD template file](ci/common.yml) for the definition of basic templates for each of the stages.

 | :exclamation:  Important: at the moment build farm runs on AMD zen2 architecture |
 |-|